gozumi/abstract-data-types/readme.md

 Queue
 -----

-This module implements the abstract data type _Queue_.
-All the standard Queue operations have been implemented.
+This _Queue_ is implements all the standard Queue operations.
 These are:

 - __enqueue__	adds a new item to the back of the queue
 - __dequeue__	returns the item at the front of the queue and removes it from the queue